rollup/plugins/packages/alias/README.md

             replacement: path.resolve(projectRootDir, "src")
             // OR place `customResolver` here.
 See explanation below.
           }
-        ]
-      },
+        ],
         customResolver
+      }
     ),
     resolve()
   ]
 };
 ```

-In example below we made an alias `src` and still keep `node-resolve` algorithm for your files that are "aliased" with `src` by passing `customResolver` option.
+In above example we made an alias `src` and still keep `node-resolve` algorithm for your files that are "aliased" with `src` by passing `customResolver` option.
 Also we keep `resolve()` plugin separately in plugins list for other files that are not aliased with `src`.

 `customResolver` option can be passed inside each entree too for granular control over resolving.

-`customResolver` also can be your own function, not plugin.
-Please refer to [Rollup docs](https://rollupjs.org/guide/en/#hooks) for more info.
+It allows to choose preferred algorithm for each alias.

 ## Meta